callstats-io/webrtc-demoapp/README.md

 ```
 $ npm start
 ```
-  Try the app locally by opening https://localhost:4040/.
+  Try the app locally by opening http://localhost:8081/ or https://localhost:4040/, depending on if SSL is enabled or not (there is NO redirect!).

 ### SSL
 Needs ca.crt, server.crt, server.key: